 |

 The Parish Church of the Immaculate Conception serves the Catholic Community of the Stroud Valleys, in Gloucestershire, England.
-We have one Parish priest, The Rev Father David Ryan, and one Deacon, the Rev Steve Bentley, to carry out the many obligations of the practice of our faith.
+We have one Parish priest, Canon Tom Gunning, and one Deacon, the Rev Steve Bentley, to carry out the many obligations of the practice of our faith.
 Our Church was built in 1854, just as the Dogma of the Immaculate Conception was proclaimed.
 We have many small Chapels, and Churches in the area together with a Monastery ( Prinknash Abbey) famous for its pottery, and Convents including the Convent of the Sisters of Grace and Compassion, More Hall for the care of the elderly, and the Convent of the Poor Clares at Woodchester.
 We offer a warm welcome to all our visitors to the Parish, to join us in welcoming the glory of Jesus Christ in worship. |

 |||||||||||||||||||||||||